codenart/codenart.github.io/_posts/2-css/2017-08-24-css-12-margin-padding.md

 <script async src="https://production-assets.codepen.io/assets/embed/ei.js"></script>

 For the first square, my purpose is to horizontally center it by creating some spaces on the left and the right.
-But I was lazy enough to not make some calculations.
-So, I just let web browsers take care of the calculations. :D
+But I was lazy enough to avoid making some calculations.
+So, I just let web browsers take care of the task. :D

 I've found it just work.
 And I decided to apply the same method for the second square.
 Just let web browsers decide size of space on the left of the block.

-The best thing about this is web browsers will keep track of the elements all the time and re-calculate the value if `something` happens.
+The best thing about this approach is web browsers will keep track of the elements all the time and re-calculate the value if `something` happens.
 You can try it on your web browser and resize browser window to see how cool it is.
 Sizes of spaces will be automatically adjusted.
 The first square will keep being centered and the second square will keep being aligned to the right.

 In the next tutorial, we'll get to know `media query syntax` which allows us to write CSS code for each certain screen sizes.
 And we'll create a real navigation